Skip to Content

 Animals around the globe have certainly not missed out on an opportunity to explore deserted popular areas and city centers.

 With the temporary closure of national parks/ protected conservation areas, wildlife has taken its own course.
-From brown bears in Yosemite National park, USA to lions roaming in Kruger National park.
-These stories and supported footage certainly feels surreal, in matching a pandemic-state 2020 world.
-However instead of exploring or venturing, some species are enjoying the solitude that is not often afforded to them due to the tourism sector.
+From brown bears in Yosemite National Park, USA to lions roaming in Kruger National Park.
+These stories and supported footage certainly feel surreal, in matching a pandemic-state 2020 world.
+However, instead of exploring or venturing, some species are enjoying the solitude that is not often afforded to them due to the tourism sector.
 And although some run-ins with wildlife have been entertaining or endearing from afar.
 Others have been comedic and disruptive, descending on towns and communities with little concern.

 Are you curious to find out which animals have been spotted around the world, during lockdown?
 Read ahead or jump to the headline of your interest.